 Who’s On Your Home Birth Team?
 Doula, Midwife & More

-When planning a home birth, it’s easy to focus on the setting: the tub, the candles, the playlist.
-But what truly shapes your experience isn’t just where you give birth—it’s who surrounds you while you do it.
+When you’re planning a home birth, it’s easy to get caught up in the setting: the tub, the playlist, the candles.
+But what really shapes the experience isn’t just where you give birth.
+It’s who’s with you when it happens.

 Your home birth team can be as intimate or expansive as you want it to be.
-This isn’t a hospital room with rotating staff.
-It’s your space, your rhythm, your care.
-And just like birth itself, your team can be deeply personal and intentionally layered—each person chosen with care.
+This isn’t a hospital room with strangers walking in and out.
+It’s your space.
+Your rhythm.
+Your care.
+And just like birth itself, your team can be layered with intention—each person chosen with care and clarity.

-Let’s explore the different roles that can support your home birth and how to build a team that feels right for you.
+Let’s look at some of the roles that can support your birth at home, and how to build a team that feels just right for you.

 The Core of Every Home Birth Team: Your Midwife

-At The People’s Midwife, your midwife is often joined by a trained assistant, who helps with clinical tasks and ensures everything flows smoothly.
-You can expect both to be familiar faces—not just someone who shows up at the last minute.
-We’ve built trust through prenatal visits, meaningful conversations, and shared decision-making long before labor begins.
+In my practice, I’m often joined by a trained assistant who helps with clinical care and keeps the flow moving smoothly.
+You’ll know both of us before the birth.
+We’ve already built trust through prenatal visits, conversations, and shared decision-making long before labor begins.

-Our role isn’t to manage or direct your birth—it’s to safeguard it.
-We keep an eye on your vital signs, track your baby’s heartbeat, and respond if anything veers off course.
-But we do so with reverence for the process and trust in your body.
-That’s why layered support matters—because there’s room for others to nurture, soothe, and simply be present.
+We’re not here to control or manage your birth.
+We’re here to protect it.
+That means keeping an eye on vitals, monitoring your baby’s heartbeat, and stepping in if anything shifts.
+But we do it with reverence for the process and deep trust in your body.
+That’s why layered support matters—so others can step in to soothe, anchor, and simply be present while we hold the safety.

 Your Partner: Witness, Anchor, and Support